 Information technology is awash with technical language, industry-specific acronyms, and in-house slang.
 While plenty of tech lingo is necessary and fairly self-explanatory, it can sometimes be a little confusing for the uninitiated.
 Which is why we present to you Coloco 101.

 The world of colocation is no different.
 If you’ve just made the (excellent) decision to move your servers to a colocation data center, chances are you’ve been bombarded with a whole load of new words and phrases.
 But don’t be nervous!
 Coloco is here to help.

-A rack is a collection of servers, also a unit of measurement for servers.
+Firstly, a rack is a collection of servers, also a unit of measurement for servers.
 A full rack holds 42 servers.

-Cabinets are the locked units that contain the server racks.
+Second, cabinets are the locked units that contain the server racks.
 In facilities where space is shared between multiple clients, cabinets share floor space with servers from other users and are an important part of keeping each organization’s servers separate.

 A suite is the next level of colocation.
 Suites are private server space, removed from the rest of a shared colocation facility, and surround by solid, impenetrable walls rather than mesh cages.
 Some suites do share power and infrastructure with other colocation clients, but they usually also benefit from private, dedicated resources.

-Hotels or carrier hotels are what people in the know call colocation data centers themselves.
+Last but not least, hotels or carrier hotels are what people in the know call colocation data centers themselves.
 Based on the idea that organizations ‘book a stay’ in the facility, it is not uncommon to talk about data hotels when discussing colocation.
 Global carriers may take down a large amount of space (4,000+ sq ft) in carrier hotels and create a major hub for its connectivity in that region.

+Loved Coloco 101?
 To find out more about how colocation can help your business, or move your servers to a colocation center, get in touch and get rackin’ today!